Prescription Drug DUI Lawyer

 Randy Collins has been recognized as a top criminal defense attorney in Orange County.
 His years of experience defending DUI arrests and drug charges makes him well qualified to challenge prescription drug DUI accusations.

-To learn how The Law Offices of Randy Collins can assist you with a prescription drug DUI charge anywhere in Southern California, make an appointment at one of the law firm’s convenient offices in Newport Beach, Santa Ana, Fullerton, and Riverside.
+To learn how The Law Offices of Randy Collins can assist you with a prescription drug DUI charge anywhere in Orange County, make an appointment at one of the law firm’s convenient offices in Newport Beach, Santa Ana, Fullerton, and Riverside.

 California’s Prescription Drug DUI Law